fmtlib/fmt/doc/format.rst

 Format String Syntax
 --------------------

-The :meth:`Format` function and the :class:`Formatter` class share the same syntax for format strings.
+The :cpp:func:`format::Format()` function and the :cpp:class:`format::Formatter`
+class share the same syntax for format strings.

 Format strings contain "replacement fields" surrounded by curly braces ``{}``.
 Anything that is not contained in braces is considered literal text, which is